5 Best Food Tours in Kyoto

 It was so interesting learning about geisha culture from our guide, Natsu, as we explored, and we even saw some geishas walking through Gion.
 We also stopped off at three izakayas over the course of the tour, none of which we would ever have found without Natsu!

-At the first spot, we enjoyed some sake and appetizers and then at the second izakaya we got a full kaiseki dinner.
-This is a multi-course haute cuisine meal and enjoying at least one kaiseki dinner is a MUST while you’re in Japan!
+At the first spot, we enjoyed some sake and appetizers, and then at the second izakaya we got a full kaiseki dinner.
+This is a multi-course haute cuisine meal, and enjoying at least one kaiseki dinner is a MUST while you’re in Japan!
 Finally, we got a yummy matcha dessert before ending the night at a standing room bar, where we decided to stay for a few more drinks with our fellow travelers.

-This tour was so much fun, and an amazing introduction to Kyoto and its cuisine.
+This tour was so much fun and an amazing introduction to Kyoto and its cuisine.
 In fact, I would suggest booking this tour for your first evening in Kyoto, as you not only get tons of delicious food, but you also get to explore some of the city’s most iconic areas.
 We had the best time, and would highly recommend this tour to anyone!

 2. Nishiki Market Brunch Walking Food Tour